-An MRI is a device that creates an image of the body's internal structures through the use of magnetic waves.
+An MRI, which stands for "magnetic resonance imaging," is a device that creates an image of the body's internal structures through the use of magnetic waves.
 MRI machines are getting better all the time, and the quality of the images are impressive.
-We have conferred with doctors who can show us a three dimensional image of a neck, with all the ligaments, discs and other soft tissues, and move image around in many directions.
-So how does this affect an injury claim?
+We have conferred with doctors who can show us a three dimensional image of a neck, including all the ligaments, discs and other soft tissues, and move image around in many directions.
+So how does this affect an injury or workers' compensation claim?

 If you have an Oregon or Washington auto injury claim, or an Oregon Workers' Compensation claim, you may have issues about whether your injury is causing something that is showing up on an MRI.
 Call us at 503-325-8600 if you have questions.
 We have learned a lot from doctors over the years, and help people facing these concerns all the time.